 4. Injury on the Job: Injury shall be reported to the immediate supervisor as soon as possible, but in no case later than 72 hours after the injury.
 Proper forms will be filled out regarding the injury.

-5. Workers’ Compensation: The Galion City Health Department participates in the Workman’s Compensation program of the State of Ohio.
+5. Workers’ Compensation: The Galion City Health Department participates in the Workers’ Compensation program of the State of Ohio.
 An employee who is disabled or injured on the job and unable to perform the duties of the job may be eligible for BWC.
-Information about BWC may be obtained from the Finance Department.
+Information about BWC may be obtained from the Auditor’s Office.

 6. Safety Meetings: In order to prevent loss and injury the department makes safety a first priority.
 Periodic safety meetings/training are held.
 Employees are required to attend these meetings.
 Make up sessions will be required of employees who are absent on the day of training.
 A safety manual is located in the clinic room and will be a part of the orientation of each employee.